elumipi/BaseBuild/README.md

 ## Functions
-This version of the ElumiPi build supports:
+This version of the ElimuPi build supports:
 - Secured WiFi access point
 - Local DHCP, DNS
-- Android FDROID application store
+- FDROID Android application store
 - Web pages for management of the sytem and content management (WordPress)
 - WiKiPedia alike functions (KiWix)
 - Mail and calender functionality (Citadel)